workforce-data-initiative/datapackagist/README.md

 5. When you are done, click "Download Data Package" to save your changes to your local machine.
 6. Take the newly saved `datapackage.json` file and replace your previous one with it.

-##### Using DataPackagist via a link from CKAN or DKAN
+##### Using DataPackagist via a link

-In this scenario, you may be viewing or managing datasets on CKAN or DKAN, and need to create or edit a Data Package from a dataset.
+In this scenario, you may be viewing or managing datasets on a dataportal or database, and need to create or edit a Data Package from a dataset.

 The steps are as follows: